 February is American Heart Month!
 It’s a good time to learn about the heart, how it works, and how kids can keep their hearts healthy.
 With our simple stethoscope, we’ll be able to hear each other’s hearts and we’ll see what effect a little exercise has on them!

 Starting Monday, January 31st, you can pick up a kit containing supplies at any open Spokane Public Library (except The Hive).
 Ask for the kit at the information desk.
 Supplies are limited.
+Follow the instructions here if you want to complete the experiment on your own.

 In addition to the kit, you’ll need these: